Cambridge Postgraduate Medical Centre

 Advanced Trauma Life Support course (ATLS)

-Applications are welcomed from all doctors who are at a grade of FY2 or above.
 Places are not allocated on a first come, first served basis they are allocated by the course director.
 The reason for this is to aim for a good balance of specialties and grades.
 Applicants are then notified of the outcome of this process approximately 3 weeks after the closing date.

-Payment will only be taken once a place on the course has been offered to you.
-Please be advised that your course fee is refundable for up to 14 days following your payment, thereafter course fees are non-refundable, you are required to complete your pre course e learning & MCQ 72 hours in advance of the course, failure to do so will mean your place on the course is no longer valid and a refund is not available.
+You are required to complete your pre course e learning & MCQ 72 hours in advance of the course, failure to do so will mean your place on the course is no longer valid and a refund is not available.

 Advanced Paediatric Life Support Course (APLS)

-• Thursday 6th Friday 7th November - BOOKING NOW OPEN
+• Thursday 6th Friday 7th November 2025 - COURSE FULL

 European Paediatric Life Support Course (EPALS)